Language: EN

 Use Update to update values

-This represents a small performance loss (small, because the read operation is much faster than the write operation) but it helps to extend the life of the memory.
+This results in a slight loss of performance (slight, because the read operation is much faster than the write operation) but helps extend the lifespan of the memory.

-In the following example, the analog read A0 is written to the EEPROM.
+In the following example, we write the analog reading from A0 to EEPROM.

 #include <EEPROM.h>